Need Help? Give us a call.

 How often you ship can greatly affect the price you pay to ship.
 Ecommerce businesses that ship hundreds of products each month have more leverage to negotiate cheaper per-item rates than businesses that only ship occasionally.
 Some ecommerce platforms and marketplaces like Shopify and Amazon offer in-house shipping services or discounted rates with third-party providers.

 Unsurprisingly, smaller and lighter items are often cheaper to ship than larger and heavier items.
-Any small business owner who offers shipping should have a precise measurement of the weights of all their products.
+Any small business owner who offers shipping services should have a precise measurement of the weights of all their products.
 It is also prudent to invest in a postal scale so that you can determine the weight of your shipments.

 Packaging and shipment size kind of go hand-in-hand.
 The size and weight of your product will have a direct impact on the type of packaging you need.
 Smaller and lighter items could be shipped via envelope, while larger items will require boxes.

 You should also factor in the cost of packaging materials, such as foam or paper cushioning, to ensure your product arrives in good condition.
 Some shipping services offer flat rates depending on the type of packaging material.
 In other words, if your items can fit in the packaging, it ships for the price of the packaging, regardless of the weight.
-Flat-rate shipping will often save you money if you ship heavier items.
+Flat-rate shipping services will often save you money if you ship heavier items.

 The type of product you are shipping will have an impact on the price you pay.
-Most shipping companies will charge you an additional fee to ship hazardous materials.
+Most shipping services companies will charge you an additional fee to ship hazardous materials.
 Products that can expire, such as food items, need to be insulated while shipped, which also costs more.

 Generally, the faster you need something to reach its destination, the more money you will pay.
-Depending on where you are shipping your products, most services offer either overnight shipping or same-day delivery, at an additional cost.
+Depending on where you are sending your products, most shipping services offer either overnight shipping or same-day delivery, at an additional cost.
 Standard transit time, in which you don’t have to pay an additional fee, is usually between one and five business days.

 Most products are shipped via ground (truck), rail, air, or sea.
 The shipment method will have a direct impact on the time of delivery.
 Ground and air shipments tend to be fastest.

 Another factor that will have an obvious impact on price is the distance you are shipping the product.
-Most shipment services will offer a ballpark estimate of how much it will cost to ship to a specific destination depending on where you are shipping from.
+Most shipping services will offer a ballpark estimate of how much it will cost to ship to a specific destination depending on where you are shipping from.

-Because you are working with a third-party shipment service, you should become familiar with freight claims.
+Because you are working with a third-party shipping service, you should become familiar with freight claims.
 A freight claim is a legal demand by a shipper or consignee to a carrier for financial reimbursement for loss or damage of a shipment.
 Different shipping services will have different claims processes.
 You should become familiar with the claims process of your provider so that you have some recourse in the event that something goes wrong with your shipment.

 Most shipping providers will offer you the opportunity to buy insurance on your shipments.
 The type of insurance you can purchase depends on the value of the items you are shipping, your shipping origin and destination, and the shipping method of transportation.